 With an extensive wine list (mostly French and some Californian) and seasonal menus featuring fresh ingredients, Reve (which made an appearance on Check, Please!
 Bay Area) offers a culinary escape to France, without the price of a plane ticket.

-Despite making its mark as one of the best Texas inspired BBQ eateries in the bay, cooking Barbeque wasn’t always owner and chef Matt Horn’s goal.
+Despite making its mark as one of the best Texas inspired BBQ eateries in the bay, cooking barbeque wasn’t always owner and chef Matt Horn’s goal.
 According to Horn’s bio, after grilling a particularly bad batch of spare ribs, Horn vowed to “never cook bad cue again” and took to his Grandmother’s backyard to perfect the art of pit-smoking meats.
-To say Horn has honed his meat-smoking techniques is an understatement; with days to prepare between each pop-up, no shortage of time and dedication is put towards preparing meats (including brisket, homemade sausage and pork cuts), as well as homemade rubs and sauces.
+To say Horn has honed his meat-smoking techniques is an understatement.
+He put in the hard work preparing regular pop-ups for a growing crowd and it’s paid off.
+His much-anticipated brick and mortar restaurant will open in Tanya Holland’s old Brown Sugar Kitchen location in West Oakland as soon as he receives final clearance from the city.

 For more eateries to visit during Black History Month, see below.